Skip to content

 Chicken Sandwiches for The Win

-Elevate Your Ham Sandwich
+Tips to Elevate Your Ham Sandwich or Cold Cut Sandwich

 You can add a range of condiments and toppings to the everyday ham sandwich (or any meat sandwich) to take it to the next level.
-For example, rather than using iceberg lettuce, use peppery arugula instead.
-It will create a whole different flavour profile.
-Add a drizzle of honey or a drizzle of high-quality olive oil with red wine vinegar and suddenly you’ve got a five-star lunch.
+For example, rather than use iceberg lettuce, use peppery arugula instead.
+It will create a whole different flavor profile.
+Add a drizzle of honey or a drizzle of high quality olive oil with red wine vinegar and suddenly you’ve got a gourmet lunch.

 Homemade pesto is another spread option that will make your sandwich feel fancy.
-We have a nut free, allergy friendly pesto recipe on RAISE that pairs well with dairy free parmesan cheese (click HERE for the full recipe).

-You can take this idea and apply it to other proteins including rotisserie chicken, grilled chicken, chicken breast, pulled pork, sliced beef, and simple sausages.
+I have a nut free, allergy friendly pesto recipe on RAISE that pairs well with dairy free parmesan cheese (click here for the full recipe).
+You can take this idea and apply it to other proteins including rotisserie chicken, grilled chicken, chicken breast, pulled pork, sliced beef, and simple sausage.

 Sandwiches Aren’t Just for Lunch

 You’ll hear me say this a lot: you can serve anything anytime and it’s a meal.
 I think we get so caught up in these traditional ideas of food that we overthink it and stress ourselves out.
 Sandwiches are great for lunches but they’re also a great breakfast, lunch, dinner, evening snack, and everything else in between.
+With the right ingredients, you can even make a sandwich for dessert (and I’m not just referring to an ice cream sandwich here).

 If you have a busy family and need a quick snack on the go, you could pre-pack several sandwiches and have them cut into easy-to-hold shapes.

-When the kids were younger and we leaned into sandwiches more, I kept things interesting and healthy by using whole grain bread (or multigrain bread) when I could.
+When my kids were younger and I leaned into sandwiches more, I kept things interesting and healthy by using whole grain bread (or multigrain bread) when I could.
 I’d also add fresh vegetables to the sandwich (especially tomato slices and lettuce).
 When it didn’t make sense to add veg to the sandwich, I’d serve it on the side.
-The kids love having green bell pepper sliced on the side as well as sweet bell peppers too.
+My kids love having green bell pepper sliced on the side as well as sweet bell peppers on the side.

-Vegetarian Sandwich Ideas for School
+Vegetarian Cold Sandwich Ideas for School

 • Avocado, Tomato, & Mayo Sandwich